 Who are the best The Mandalorian characters?
 The Mandalorian is a great show, packed full of action, stakes, and tension.
-The two seasons of the series have shown once again that Star Wars can be so much fun, while Andor proves that it can have depth too.
+The past three seasons of the series have shown once again that Star Wars can be so much fun, while Andor proves that it can have depth too.

 So, alongside Andor season 1, The Mandalorian has taken up the mantle as one of the best Star Wars series around since the Star Wars movies ended on a dud note.
 The two are very different, and each excel in their own ways.

-Now, with The Mandalorian season 3 release date right on the horizon we’ve decided to choose our picks for the best Star Wars characters in The Mandalorian.
-There’s plenty to choose from and when it comes to the best The Mandalorian characters audiences are absolutely spoilt for choice.
+So, after three seasons of Din and Grogu’s adventures, we decided to choose our picks for the best Star Wars characters in The Mandalorian.
+There’s plenty to choose from, and when it comes to the best The Mandalorian characters, audiences are absolutely spoilt for choice.